High-order numerical integration on self-affine sets: Numerical experiments

-Finding a bounding box for an IFS is a subject of research~\cite{CHU2003407,Mar2009}.
-The bounding rectangle \( K = \Pi_{i=1}^n \icc{a_i}{b_i} \) is either explicitly known (for ``classic'' fractals like Cantor dust), or can be computed as the smallest hypercube containing the fractal.
-To approximate the latter, we used a minimization procedure applied to \cref{eq:fun}, with \( \abs{\, \cdot \,}_2 \) replaced by \( \abs{\, \cdot \,}_\infty \)-norm.\footnote{We used the \texttt{Julia} package \texttt{Optim.jl}~\cite{JuliaOptim} for this.
-This is justified by \cref{lem:existence-large-compact}; remark that a ball in \( \abs{\, \cdot \,}_\infty \)-norm is exactly a hypercube.}
+\paragraph{Finding \( K \)} Finding a bounding box for an IFS is a subject of research~\cite{CHU2003407,Mar2009}.
+The bounding box is the smallest hyperrectangle \( K = \Pi_{i=1}^n \icc{a_i}{b_i} \supset \Gamma \).
+It is either explicitly known (for ``classic'' fractals like Cantor dust), or can be computed as the smallest hyperrectangle containing the fractal.
+To approximate the latter, we used a chaos game approach where we start from the fixed points \( \blr{c_\ell}_{\ell \in \bbL} \) and generate new points by applying the map \( S_\ell \) using the ``probabilities'' \( \mu_\ell \).
+We obtained the approximate bounding box by considering the smallest hyperrectangle containing all the generated points after large number of iterations.

 \paragraph{Computation of cubature weights} To compute the cubature weights based on the algebraic characterization \cref{eq:pb-weights}, we need to evaluate the entries of the matrix \( \vec{S} \) (Lagrange polynomials), and solve the corresponding eigenvalue problem.
 The Lagrange polynomials were evaluated using the barycentric interpolation formula from~\cite[Ch.~5]{atap}.
-Recall solving the eigenvalue problem in the \( \IFS \)-invariant case amounts to finding the eigenvector of \( \vec{S}^{\trans} \) corresponding to the largest (in modulus) eigenvalue $\lambda=1$, \emph{cf.}~\cref{lem:S-inv-spectrum}.
-Thus we used the power iteration method, which converges geometrically fast.
+Recall solving the eigenvalue problem in the \( \IFS \)-invariant case amounts to finding the eigenvector of \( \vec{S}^{\trans} \) corresponding to the largest (in modulus) eigenvalue \( \lambda = 1 \), \emph{cf.}~\cref{lem:S-inv-spectrum}.
+Thus, we used the power iteration method, which converges geometrically fast, with a \( 10^{-14} \) absolute residual.
 We used the same method in the non-\( \IFS \)-invariant case.
-Despite the absence of theory, in all our numerical experiments, $\lambda=1$ appeared to be the largest in modulus and a simple eigenvalue. \paragraph{Reference solution and errors} Reference values for the integrals were always computed using a highly-refined \( h \)-version of the method of order \( \OO\plr{h^{15}} \), as described in \cref{sec:h_version}.
-The depicted errors are relative errors.
+Despite the absence of theory, in all our numerical experiments, \( \lambda=1 \) appeared to be the largest in modulus and a simple eigenvalue.